ibra-dotcom/ibra-dotcom/README.md

 - 👋 Hi, I’m @ibra
-- 👀 I’m interested in Python, AI, Azure, Go
+- 👀 I’m interested in Python, AI, Azure, and Quantum computiing
 - 🌱 I’m currently learning  machine/deep learning
 - 💞️ I’m looking to collaborate on Python, AI projects, and other projects
 - 📫 How to reach me ...